Last Updated April 17, 2021

 And he allows no knives on his table.”

 In general, chopsticks look like, well, sticks.
-They are typically 7-9 inches in length, and have either a round or square shape around.
+The size guide is typically 7-9 inches in length and often have either a round, flat or square shape around.
 They tend to be thinner at the end used for eating, and this end may or may not have grooves to help grip food.
-These qualities all depend on which culture the chopsticks are from.
+These qualities often depend on which culture they are from and how they use it – whether for eating or cooking.

-Chopsticks can also be decorated in many ways.
-Although unadorned, disposable wooden chopsticks from takeout restaurants are perhaps what most Westerners are familiar with, many reusable and decorative chopsticks feature elaborate designs and colors.
+These can also be decorated in many ways.
+Although unadorned, inexpensive disposable wooden chopsticks from takeout restaurants are perhaps what most Westerners are familiar with, many reusable and decorative chopsticks feature elaborate designs and colors.

-Disposable chopsticks are typically made out of wood, while sturdier, reusable chopsticks are made of more durable materials such as bamboo, fiberglass, plastic, and stainless steel.
-High-end or decorative chopsticks can be made of precious materials such as gold, silver, ivory, jade, or porcelain.
+Disposable wooden ones are inexpensive, while sturdier, reusable chopsticks are made of more durable materials such as bamboo, fiberglass, plastic, and stainless steel.
+High-end or decorative types can be made of precious materials such as gold, silver, ivory, jade, or porcelain.
 Most people prefer materials such as fiberglass because they are eco-friendly, durable, and easy to clean.

-Different Countries that Use Chopsticks and Their Etiquettes
+Different Countries that Use These and Their Etiquette

 China, Japan, North Korea, South Korea, Mongolia, Nepal, Vietnam, Laos, Cambodia, Thailand, Myanmar, Malaysia, and Singapore all have traditionally preferred chopsticks over other utensils.
-Some combine the use of chopsticks and spoons at mealtimes depending on traditional foods and local customs.
+Some began and combined the use of chopsticks and spoons at mealtimes depending on traditional foods and local customs – like the Japanese.

-Every country and every region that uses chopsticks has its own rules and customs, but, in general, always remember the following:
+Every country and every region that uses chopsticks has its own etiquette, rules and customs, but, in general, always remember the following guide:

 - Do not ever stick your chopsticks into your food.
 Spearing food instead of pinching it is considered rude, while leaving chopsticks stuck in a bowl of rice is a symbol of death.